martiege/TTK4145/Exercise9/README.md

 ### Task 3: Explain:
  **1. What is priority inversion?
 What is unbounded priority inversion?**
  A priority inversion is when a high-priority process has to wait for a low-priority one to finish.
+This is because the lower priority task has been assigned recourses before the higher priority, and leaving that unable to be executed as intended.
- An unbounded priority inversion is one that can cause the high priority process to wait forever due to resource locks.
-If the system is schedulable this can not happend
+ An unbounded priority inversion is one that can cause the high priority process to wait forever, as lower priority tasks grant recourses to each other and ignorign the higher priority tasks indefinetly.
+Therefore, there is no guarantee that the higher priority tasks will even complete.

  **3. Does priority inheritance avoid deadlocks?**
  No, it does not.